MareNostrum4 User's Guide

 SSH is a program that enables secure logins over an insecure network.
 It encrypts all the data passing both ways, so that if it is intercepted it cannot be read.
 It also replaces the old an insecure tools like telnet, rlogin, rcp, ftp,etc. SSH is a client-server software.
 Both machines must have ssh installed for it to work.

-This section describes installing, configuring and using the client on Windows machines.
+This section describes installing, configuring and using PuTTy on Windows machines, as it is the most known Windows SSH client.
 No matter your client, you will need to specify the following information:

 - Select SSH as default protocol